page-loading-spinner

 The increase in the 10-year yield was the big news; the 50 basis point move (resulting in a loss of 6.42% for TLT) was massive.
 Looking back through history (since 1962), this weekly move was in the top 20.
 Almost all of the other weekly 50+ bp increases were back during Jimmy Carter; 1979-1981.

 I was concerned that this massive increase in Treasury yields reflected a panic out of US government assets – the dreaded confidence collapse in the US government.
 To confirm, I looked up the AAA/10Year spread, expecting to see bad news.
+A rising spread indicates increasing confidence in government; a falling spread indicates falling confidence.
+What do you see below?

 The rest is exclusive content for members